gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Improves resilience of GitHub requests by retrying transient gateway and network failures (502, 503, 504) with exponential backoff, restricted to idempotent reads
 - Improves commit feedback and error handling when committing working changes (WIP) in the _Commit Graph_ &mdash; locks inputs with a spinner during commits and surfaces classified, actionable errors for signing, pre-commit hook, and conflict failures ([#5290](https://github.com/gitkraken/vscode-gitlens/issues/5290))
 - Improves how partially staged (mixed) files are counted and displayed in the _Commit Graph_ file tree badges ([#5291](https://github.com/gitkraken/vscode-gitlens/issues/5291))
+- Improves resilience when VS Code updates GitLens in the background &mdash; surfaces an actionable _Reload Window_ prompt when a lazily-loaded feature can no longer be found, instead of a cryptic error
+- Changes the _Apply Stash_ command labels to _Apply / Pop Stash_ across the command palette, view context menus, _Commit Graph_, and tooltips to clarify that both apply and pop are available

 ### Fixed